 Beat your early morning blues at Osaka Castle

-Depending on how early you drag your jet-lagged body out of bed, there’s no better place to start exploring Osaka than at its most famous attraction: Osaka Castle.
+Managed to drag your jet-lagged body out of bed?
+There’s no better place to start exploring Osaka than at its most famous attraction: Osaka Castle.

 Fortunately, you won’t need to battle your morning blues too early.

-Osaka Castle doesn’t open until 9am, but I’d suggest heading over to a little earlier to wander a little around Osaka Castle Park before checking out the castle itself.
-The park stretches over two square kilometres, criss-crossed by walking paths that shuttle you between gardens & all the facilities of the castle.
+Osaka Castle doesn’t open until 9 am.
+I’d suggest heading over a little earlier, though.
+Start with a quick wander around Osaka Castle Park before checking out the castle itself.
+The park stretches over two square kilometres.
+It’s crisscrossed by walking paths that shuttle you between gardens & all the facilities of the castle.

-While you’re there, be sure to check out the park’s Nishinomaru Garden (opens at 9am, closed Mondays; ¥200).
-Of all the cherry blossom viewing spots in Osaka, this garden, decked out with about 600 cherry trees, is among the finest.
+While you’re there, be sure to check out the park’s Nishinomaru Garden (opens at 9 am, closed Mondays; ¥200).
+Of all the cherry blossom viewing spots in Osaka, this garden is among the finest.
+It’s decked out with about 600 cherry trees.
 During sakura, you may even want to return here in the evening for a festive cherry blossom viewing party with some new Osakan friends!

-One of the most recognizable landmarks in Japan, Osaka Castle started its history in 1583 under legendary warrior Toyotomi Hideyoshi.
+Osaka Castle is one of the most recognizable landmarks in Japan.
+The castle started its history in 1583 under legendary warrior Toyotomi Hideyoshi.
 The original castle is, of course, long gone.
-What you’ll see here today hails from intra-war period.
+What you’ll see today hails from the intra-war period.

 A renovation in 1997 spruced up Osaka Castle into the fine specimen you see today.
-Inside the distinctive feudal castle tower is an eight-floor museum depicting the castle’s storied history.
+Inside the distinctive feudal castle tower is an eight-floor museum.
+The museum depicts the castle’s storied history.

-Even if the artefacts and models inside don’t interest you, scale up to the top floor of Osaka Castle for stunning views over the city’s modern core.
+Even if the museum’s artefacts and models don’t interest you, scale up to the top floor of Osaka Castle.
+On the observation deck, you’ll enjoy stunning views over the city’s modern core.

 Want to get the most out of Osaka’s top tourist hotspots?
-Here are a couple hand-picked tours including a visit to Osaka Castle:
+Here are a couple of hand-picked tours, including a visit to Osaka Castle:

-- Osaka Walking Tour: A fantastic full-day tour of Osaka that includes a visit to top sites like the Umeda Sky Building & Osaka Castle followed by a relaxing one-hour river cruise.
+- Osaka Walking Tour is a fantastic full-day tour of Osaka.
+It includes a visit to top sites like the Umeda Sky Building & Osaka Castle followed by a relaxing one-hour river cruise.

-- Osaka Book a Local Friend: A unique tour concept where you’re paired with a local who’ll take you around to tourist sites of your choosing including Osaka Castle.
+- Osaka Book a Local Friend is a unique concept.
+On the tour, you’re paired with a local who’ll take you around to tourist sites of your choosing, including Osaka Castle.
 It’s an superb way to get to know Osaka’s most popular sites and lesser-known ones.

-- Ninja Walking Plan Near Osaka Castle: If you’re looking to get some seriously weird photo ops around Osaka Castle (this is Japan after all!), rent a ninja costume to slink around the grounds.
+- Ninja Walking Plan Near Osaka Castle is an oddball choice if you’re looking to get some seriously weird photo ops around Osaka Castle.
+(This is Japan after all.)
+On the walking tour, you’ll rent a ninja costume to slink around the grounds.
 Osaka Castle kimono rentals are also available here.

-- Osaka Afternoon Walking Tour: A half-day walking tour focusing on the sites in Umeda and along the river including Osaka Castle.
-Also includes a 1-hour Aqua Liner boat cruise around Nakanoshima.
+- Osaka Afternoon Walking Tour is a half-day walking tour.
+It focuses on sites in Umeda and along the river including Osaka Castle.
+It also includes a 1-hour Aqua Liner boat cruise around Nakanoshima.

 Indulge in Osaka’s spiritual side at Shitennō-ji

 From Osaka Castle is about a 20-minute walk to Temmabashi or Tanimachiyonchome Station.
 Save yourself 45+ minutes of walking by hopping on a subway due south to Shitennōji-mae Yūhigaoka Station.
-From here, it’s a short 10-minute walk to the next stop on your Osaka itinerary, Shitennō-ji, the most important Buddhist site in the city.
+From here, it’s a short 10-minute walk to the next stop on your Osaka itinerary, Shitennō-ji.
+The temple is the most important Buddhist site in the city.

-With renovations slated to finish in March 2018, there’s hardly a better time to slip into Shitenno-ji than now.
-Although it’s one of Japan’s oldest temples, several fires have gutted the temple’s main buildings since their original 593 founding.
-Each repair, however, left Shitennō-ji still lookin’ much like it’s dapper ol’ self.
+With renovations finished in 2018, there’s hardly a better time to slip into Shitenno-ji than now.
+It’s one of Japan’s oldest temples.
+Several fires have gutted the temple’s main buildings since their original 593 founding.
+Each repair, however, left Shitennō-ji still looking much like its dapper ol’ self.
 Not bad for a 1400-year-old!

-Wandering around the grounds of Shitenno-ji is free, but the real stunner lies in the Gokuraku-jodo Garden (¥300).
-Here you’ll get to scope out Japanese landscaping at its best as winding paths pass by ponds flanked by wispy cherry trees that dull the chaos of city lurking just beyond.
-It’s a near perfect escape from the city.
-(Even though you just started your day!)
+Wandering around the grounds of Shitenno-ji is free.
+The real stunner lies in the Gokuraku-jodo Garden (¥300), though.
+Here you’ll get to scope out Japanese landscaping at its best.
+Winding paths pass by ponds flanked by wispy cherry trees.
+They help dull the chaos of the city lurking beyond.
+The garden is a near-perfect escape from the city.
+(Even if you just started your day!)

-Besides the garden, history and culture buffs will want to carve out some time for Shitenno-ji’s Treasure House (¥500).
-The museum houses several ancient Buddhist artifacts including many officially listed Japanese National Treasures.
+Besides the garden, history and culture buffs will want to carve out time for Shitenno-ji’s Treasure House (¥500).
+The museum houses several ancient Buddhist artifacts.
+The collection includes many officially listed Japanese National Treasures.

-- Osaka Hop-On Hop-Off Sightseeing Bus & Boat Ticket: Make your way around Osaka like a champ with this convenient hop-on hop-off bus tour that stops at 14 different locations around the city including Shitenno-ji.
-Also includes a metro pass & sightseeing boat cruise ticket.
+- Osaka Hop-On Hop-Off Sightseeing Bus & Boat Ticket will help you make your way around Osaka like a champ.
+This convenient hop-on hop-off bus tour stops at 14 different locations around the city, including Shitenno-ji.
+It also includes a metro pass & sightseeing boat cruise ticket.

-- Osaka Shrine & Temple Tour: Explore the best of Osaka’s shrines & temples on this relaxing 5-hour tour.
-Ends with a visit to Tsutenkaku Tower in Shinsekai to check out Osaka from above.
+- Osaka Shrine & Temple Tour explores Osaka’s best shrines & temples.
+This relaxing 5-hour tour ends with a visit to Tsutenkaku Tower in Shinsekai to check out Osaka from above.

-- Osaka Temples, Gardens and Kofun Tombs Tour: Hop abroad a luxury vehicle for a private 7-hour tour of Osaka’s most famous shrines, temples & gardens including Shitenno-ji, Sumiyosh Taisha, and Daisen Park.
+- Osaka Temples, Gardens and Kofun Tombs Tour hops aboard a luxury vehicle for a private 7-hour tour.
+It whisks past Osaka’s most famous shrines, temples & gardens.
+Stops include Shitenno-ji, Sumiyoshi Taisha, and Daisen Park.

 Explore the “New World” at Shinsekai

 Saunter on west of Shitenno-ji where the wacky world of Shinsekai awaits just 15 minutes away by foot.
-Osaka’s “New World” is a early-20th century concoction, built to celebrate an optimistic vision of the future.
+Osaka’s “New World” is a early-20th century concoction.
+It was built to celebrate an optimistic vision of the future.